durgeshjha24/ABNAMRO_CODC/README.md

-## CI/CD Implementation using GIThub action
+## How to do CI/CD using GIThub action

 > steps